helgatheviking/Nav-Menu-Roles/readme.txt

 **IMPORTANT NOTE**

 In WordPress menu items and pages are completely separate entities.
-Nav Menu Roles does not restrict access to the pages being hidden from the menu.
-Nav Menu Roles is only for showing/hiding nav menu items.
+Nav Menu Roles does not restrict access to content.
+Nav Menu Roles is *only* for showing/hiding *nav menu* items.
 If you wish to restrict content then you need to also be using a membership plugin.

 = Usage =